 I got to thinking of other lists I've posted about horror movies--scary, funny, classic--and realized I'd neglected a whole cache of horror movies.
 Those movies that are so bad, they're good.
 Well, "good" might be too strong.
 But for one reason or another, these really bad horror movies found their way into my heart.
 See what you think.

 1. Sleepaway Camp (1983) - A legendary bad horror film.
 It tries to jump on the bandwagon of Friday the 13th, and its ilk, and does so supremely badly.
 It has a (SPOILER ALERT!)
 Crying Game twist ending!
 It also sets up two sequels, which were intentionally bad.

 3. Prom Night (1980) - Trying to cash in on Halloween, this film actually landed Jamie Lee Curtis in the starring role.
 Stretching the "holiday" theme of other successful horror films, this one has a lame killer, with a lamer reason for being a killer.
 Still, they remade it in 2008 anyway.
-Anyone know how bad the remake was?
+And it was worse.

 6. Squirm (1976) - Killer worms.
 I'm not kidding.
 My favorite part is when one of the unlucky ladies decides to take a shower, and worms come out of the shower head.
 We went to see this at the drive-in when I was a kid, thinking the double-play of this and the film below was a single film, Tentacles & Squirm.
 Hey, it sounded better than it was.

 7. Tentacles (1977) - And speaking of Tentacles. . .Hilarious film about a killer squid.
 No-budget effects led to actors trying to make the squid look like it was attacking them.
 This might have been an attempt at a Jaws ripoff, but it was a spectacular failure.